Kim Jong Un makes public appearance, North Korea says, amid speculations about health

-SEOUL, South Korea -- North Korean media is reporting that the nation's leader Kim Jong Un has made his first public appearance in weeks, in an effort to end speculation about his health.
+SEOUL, South Korea -- North Korean state media says leader Kim Jong Un has made his first public appearance in 20 days amid rumors about his health.

-There has been speculation about his health after the North Korean leader had not appeared in public for weeks, with rumors that he was in grave danger or a vegetative state after surgery.

-Because of the nation's strict control of information, intelligence reports have varied about the accuracy of those rumors.
+The Korean Central News Agency said Saturday that he attended a ceremony marking the completion of a fertilizer factory in Suncheon, near the capital of Pyongyang, with other senior officials, including his sister, Kim Yo Jong.

 Kim Jong Un makes public appearance, North Korea says, amid speculations about health